 Spitting chewing tobacco on the floor/ground was an accepted practice during this era, and the trough served as a place for gentlemen to direct their expectorations.
 The trough was also where someone could wash the manure off their boots that they tracked in from the street outside.
 If the establishment was exceptionally busy, and someone did not want to give up their spot at the bar by going to the bathroom, then they could relieve themselves in the trough.

 Bar stools and chairs became a more common occurrence as bars became more refined throughout the 20th century, but bar foot rail continued to be a fixture in establishments.

-While the basic concept of bar foot rail has not changed over time, the look and durability of the materials used has improved.
+While the basic concept of bar foot rail has not changed over time, the look and durability of the materials used have improved.
 Classic brass bar foot rail is still very popular within the industry, but advancements in technology have allowed foot rail to expand into newer styles of fixtures and finishes.

 The invention of stainless steel has provided a more durable material that can be powder coated to create foot rail with an almost unlimited number of finishes.
-You can now choose a finish to match any style or color as well as finishes that are weather-resistant for outdoor use.
-Changing trends when it comes to style has led to additional advancements in foot rail material, including the use of industrial black pipe in many brewpubs and bars today.
+You can now choose a finish to match any style or color, as well as finishes that are weather-resistant for outdoor use.
+Changing trends when it comes to style have led to additional advancements in foot rail material, including the use of industrial black pipe in many brewpubs and bars today.